osinstom/ovs.p4/README.md

 **Note!** This is my side project, which is based on my previous work around [P4rt-OVS](https://github.com/Orange-OpenSource/p4rt-ovs) and
 [the P4 to uBPF compiler](https://github.com/p4lang/p4c/tree/master/backends/ubpf).

+## Acknowledgment

+This work is supported by Aaron A. Glenn and Network Service Associates.